Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Experiments

-Our proposed \methodname demonstrates strong performance across both offline and online evaluations.
-To gain a deeper understanding of the factors contributing to its effectiveness, we further conduct a series of ablation and analysis experiments.
-These studies are designed to isolate the impact of key components, including the cross-list diversity, training objectives, decoder architecture, and graph sizes, as well as the efficiency.
+We conduct a series of analyses to investigate the detailed characteristics of \methodname, specifically focusing on the cross-list diversity of generated results and the effect of the graph size factor.
+The former evaluates whether \methodname can produce less repetitive and more personalized recommendation lists, while the latter studies how enlarging the graph-structured decoding space affects both recommendation accuracy and online latency.

-\textbf{Cross-list Diversity } To evaluate the diversity among the generated lists, we employ the pairwise Jaccard similarity~\cite{bag2019efficientjaccard} as \textit{diversity score}.
-Given a set of generated lists $S = \{S_1, \dots, S_n\}$, the diversity score is defined as:
+\textbf{Cross-list Diversity } To evaluate the diversity among the generated lists, we employ the pairwise Jaccard similarity~\cite{bag2019efficientjaccard} as the \textit{diversity score}.
+Given a set of generated lists $S = \{S_1, \dots, S_n\}$, the score is defined as:

-A higher score indicates less overlap across lists, i.e., better diversity across users.
-We also report the \textit{Repetition Rate}, which measures the average fraction of shared items between list pairs (lower is better) for interpretability.
-The \textit{Item Coverage}, which measures how many distinct items from the entire candidate pool are recommended at least once.
-The \textit{Distinct-2}, capturing local diversity within each list.
+A higher score indicates less overlap across lists, signifying greater diversity.
+Additionally, we report the \textit{Repetition Rate}, which measures the average fraction of shared items between list pairs (lower is better).
+We also evaluate \textit{Item Coverage}, which quantifies the number of distinct items from the entire candidate pool recommended at least once.
+Finally, \textit{Distinct-2} captures the local diversity within each list.
 It is defined as the ratio of unique consecutive item pairs (bigrams) to the total number of pairs: